 Create content capture strategies that benefit attendees while respecting speaker requirements.
 Consider live sketching, real-time transcription, or detailed session summaries rather than full video recording when speakers have intellectual property concerns.

 Follow-up communications should connect interested attendees with speakers for potential consulting relationships.
-Many insurance AI speakers derive significant business from conference connections, so facilitating these relationships strengthens your event's value proposition.
+Many insurance AI speakers derive significant business from conference connections, so facilitating these relationships strengthens your event's value proposition and makes speakers more eager to participate in future events.

 Common Mistakes When Booking AI Speakers for Insurance Events

 Inadequate vetting of speaker credentials leads to credibility problems during presentations.
 Insurance audiences include experts who can quickly identify speakers making inaccurate claims about industry practices or regulatory requirements.
-Verify specific experience claims through reference checks or LinkedIn verification.
+Verify specific experience claims through reference checks before finalizing contracts.

 Poor timing placement diminishes speaker impact significantly.
 AI presentations work best when audiences are alert and engaged rather than immediately after meals or at end-of-day slots.
 Prime speaking slots increase the likelihood of achieving desired audience outcomes.